gapdays/gapdays2015-spring/index.md

 If you would like to attend, please [register](/registration).
 This helps us with planning the workshop.
-If you need financial support, please register before 1st of August.
+If you need financial support, please register before 16th of February.

 The workshop will take place the RWTH Aachen University.
 Information about the exact location and information about hotels